Sacramento Wage & Hour Attorneys

 At a previous firm, Mr. Webber obtained a settlement on behalf of a single plaintiff, suffering from a physical disability, against a large retailer, where the defendant failed to accommodate the plaintiff’s medical restrictions and unlawfully terminated the plaintiff because of her physical disability.

-Webber Law Group obtained a settlement of $700,000 on behalf of an employee who was subjected to whistleblower retaliation and wrongfully terminated.
+Webber Law Group obtained a settlement of $725,000 on behalf of an employee who was subjected to race harassment at work.

 Not all workers are covered by California’s wage and hour laws.
 Typically, these laws only apply to non-exempt employees.
 That means that if you are an independent contractor or a so-called “exempt employee,” you are not generally protected by these laws.